Bury Bolton Street railway station: Layout

 The platforms were equipped with normal canopies and a new entrance was created on Bolton Street, with street frontage buildings across the tracks accessing a footbridge.

-Since re-opening as part of the heritage railway operated by the East Lancashire Railway, a new platform building, incorporating a façade from the former Bury tram depot, has been erected on the up platform and the station is undergoing a comprehensive refurbishment and redevelopment plan.
-It is once again signalled and the old Bury South box is back in operation.
+Since its reopening as part of the heritage railway, a new platform building has been erected on the up platform; this incorporates a façade from the former Bury tram depot.
+The station is now signalled again and the old Bury South box is back in operation.